 This one is kind of cheating.
 I just said how much I love travelling in the colder seasons, and now I’m telling you to chase the summer in Europe in the off-season.
 The thing is, September/October or March/April is one of the best times to travel in Europe.
 During this time many of the southern parts of Europe still have warm weather, and it’s definitely better than somewhere like the UK.
 It’s also a cheaper time to travel Europe, since it’s just outside of the high season.
 I’d rank September as the best month to travel in Europe, but then, it is my birthday!

-If you’re not ready to put away your summer dresses, short-shorts, and jandals/flip flops/thongs just yet then head to places like Spain, Portugal, Greece and Croatia.
+If you’re not ready to put away your summer dresses, short-shorts, and jandals/flip flops/thongs just yet then head to places like Spain in winter, Portugal (try Lisbon in the off-season!), Greece and Croatia.
 I’m writing this in Spain, it’s October and it’s 30 degrees…

 Winter or offseason is also one of the cheapest times to travel in Europe.
 Flight prices in the summer season in Europe can get a little crazy.
 So many people are travelling and the airlines know it!